 He replied, "Yes, I will do that if you ask God to listen while you promise that you will not kill me or give me back to my master.
 If you promise that, I will take you to them."
 16 David agreed to do that, so the man from Egypt led David and his men to where the men from the Amalek people group were.
 Those men were lying on the ground, eating and drinking and celebrating because they had captured many things from the regions of Philistia and Judah.
 17 David and his men fought against them from sunset that day until the evening of the following day.
 Four hundred of them escaped and rode away on camels, but none of the others escaped.
-18 David rescued his two wives, and he and his men got back everything else that the men of the Amalek people group had taken.
-19 Nothing was missing.
+18 David rescued his two wives, and he and his men got back everything else that the men of the Amalek people group had taken.19 Nothing was missing.
 They took all their people back to Ziklag-young people and old people, their wives, their sons and their daughters.
-They also recovered all the other things that the men of the Amalek people group had taken from Zik-20 They took with them the sheep gave the man some water to drink and and cattle that had been captured, and his men caused these animals to go in front of the rest of the cattle; they said, "These are animals that we captured in the battle; they belong to David!"
+They also recovered all the other things that the men of the Amalek people group had taken from Ziklag.
+20 They took with them the sheep men caused these animals to go in front of the rest of the cattle; they said, "These are animals that we captured in the battle; they belong to David!"